blockavel/lara-block-io/README.md

 # blockavel/lara-block-io

-A Laravel package/facade for the Block.io PHP API.
+A Laravel package/facade for the Block.io API PHP wrapper.

 This repository implements a simple ServiceProvider that makes a singleton instance of the Block.io client easily accessible via a Facade in Laravel 5.